mirrajabi/okhttp-json-mock/README.md

 This simple library helps you mock your data for using with okhttp+retrofit in json format in just a few moves. it forwards the requests to local json files and returns the data stored in them.

+## Version 2.0 Notes:
+Since version `2.0` the dependency to android platform is removed so it will be useful for all your jvm-based projects, not just android.
+You can still use version `1.1.1` if you don't care.

 ### Usage
 First add jitpack to your projects build.gradle file
 ```groovy